 The Emmaus Story in Luke’s Gospel serves as a guiding narrative for the Emmaus Leadership Academies.
-We believe that experiences of encounter, accompaniment, conversation, reflection, and blessing, form the foundation of strong Catholic leadership.
+We believe that experiences of encounter, accompaniment, conversation, reflection, and blessing, form the foundation of strong Catholic school leadership.

 Each 10-month Emmaus Leadership Academy consists of the following components:

 Summer: The beginning three-day, two-night retreat and workshop are held at this time.
-(Due to COVID-19 the Summer 2020 workshop & retreat will be held virtually).

 Fall: Professional education and content are delivered virtually to participants, who connect monthly in small groups with national experts in Catholic education.
 Coaches support participants as they implement learned strategies in their school communities.

 Winter: The second in-person three-day, two-night experience that includes professional education, personal faith formation, and continued community development is held at this time.
 This winter experience is held at the Connors Center, in Dover, Mass.

 Spring: Continued professional education is delivered virtually, and monthly conversations and coaching sessions continue with a national expert.

 Vibrant school cultures with a laser-like focus on mission and vision have the power to transform the trajectories of children, families, and communities, but they must be envisioned, designed with intentionality, and cultivated.
 Learning experiences in this academy center on identifying and assessing school culture, determining leverage points to shift culture in service of the school's mission and vision, managing resistance, building coherence, and fostering relationships in the midst of change.
 (NSBECS 5.2, 5.6, 6.2, 6.7)